 This course studies the requirements of agencies that regulate radiation hazards, their basis in law and the underlying US and international standards.
 An array of overlapping requirements will be examined.
 The effect regulatory agencies have upon the future of organizations and the consequences of noncompliance are explored.

-This course introduces the concept and components of nuclear fuel cycle that originated from the mining of uranium through the production and utilization of nuclear fuel to the nuclear/radioactive waste generation and disposal.
-The mechanisms of normal operations through the fuel cycle process will be discussed as well as the accidental situations with expanded coverage on nuclear reactor issues.
+This course introduces the concept and components of the nuclear fuel cycle that originated from the mining of uranium through the production and utilization of nuclear fuel to the nuclear/radioactive waste generation and disposal.
+The mechanisms of normal operations through the fuel cycle process will be discussed, as well as the accidental situations, with expanded coverage on nuclear reactor issues.
 Emphasis will be placed on the radiological health and safety aspects of the operations.
 The study will also include key regulatory compliance issues.

 This is a non-instructional course designed to promote the understanding of radiation safety through lessons learned from the past incidents.
-The focus will be on the means for improving the future operations of the acilities/devices.
-The course is recommended to be among the last courses taken by students who have gained at least one year of academic exposure in health physics and with some level of capability in to address the underlying technical aspects.
+The focus will be on the means for improving the future operations of the facilities/devices.
+The course is recommended to be among the last courses taken by students who have gained at least one year of academic exposure in health physics and with some level of capability to address the underlying technical aspects.
 This course should be taken in a student's final semester.

 Covers the basic principles for establishing and maintaining an effective institutional radiation safety program including the following: facility design criteria; organizational management issues; training; internal and external radiation control; radioactive waste disposal; environmental monitoring; radiation safety instrumentation; ALARA program; and emergency response planning.
 The course will also cover facility licensing/registration with state and federal agencies and legal issues such as institutional and individual liability, fines, violations, and worker rights and responsibilities.